enkidevs/curriculum/lua/roblox-studio/building-obstacles-i/obby-introduction.md

 At this point, you should be able to **build a simple obstacle course using the skills taught in this introductory course**.
 However, throwing you straight into the water without any experience would lead to trouble.

-In the next few insights, we'll be going over the main ideas of obbys and hope to inspire some innovative obstacles!
+In the next few insights, we'll be going over the main ideas of obby's and hope to inspire some innovative obstacles!

 > 💬 Comment below an original type of obstacle that you would make in Roblox!